 - Bachelor’s Degree.
 As previously mentioned, a minimum of a Bachelor’s Degree is required in order to teach kindergarten through the 12th Most Bachelor’s Degree programs for future educators require an internship to gain practical experience in the field.

 - Master’s Degree.
 There are two primary options available for a teaching degree, the Master of Arts in Teaching (MAT) and the Master’s in Education (M.Ed).
 The MAT is geared more towards those who desire a hands on teaching experience, while the M.Ed is for those with an interest in working for the education system outside of the classroom, for example in Administration.

 - Doctorate Degree.
 The highest degree that an educator can earn within his or her field is a Doctor of Education or a Ph.D. in Education, which is a qualification to pursue employment in academia, research, and high-level administration jobs.

-Attending an Education Degree School in Windham Connecticut?
+Attending an Education Degree School in West Haven Connecticut?

-Perhaps you live near Windham CT or have decided to relocate or commute to that area.
+Perhaps you live near West Haven CT or have decided to relocate or commute to that area.
 Following is some interesting background information about the location of your new school campus.

-Prior to selecting a teacher degree school to enroll in, there are a few questions that you need to ask to ensure you pick the best one for your career objectives in Windham CT.
+Prior to selecting a education degree college to enroll in, there are a few questions that you need to ask to ensure you pick the best one for your career objectives in West Haven CT.
 As we mentioned previously, the location of the school as well as the cost are important considerations when weighing your options, but they should not be the only ones you consider.
 Following are some additional questions that must be asked before making a final decision.

 - Are the Programs Recognized by the Dept. of Education?
 In order to be a more sought after job candidate, make sure that the program you enroll in is recognized by the Connecticut Department of Education, or by the State where you will be teaching.